Fiver will be back in June 2017 and look forward to welcoming you to sign up for the Challenge. Registations are open from Monday 20 March 2017.

 The only rules are: you cannot use your fiver to gamble, take part in illegal activities, be fraudulent and importantly, if the teacher says NO, so do we!

 For more information please read our full Terms & Conditions

 Fiver is a great way to help your students develop key skills such as team work, problem solving and creativity.
 You can find out more about the benefits of Fiver on the Why sign up page.

 We'll come to your school to run a half day masterclass for your students to introduce the Challenge, help them come up with a great idea for their business, explain the weekly competitions and develop their key employability skills.
 To find out more email email@example.com.
 There is a cost for this masterclass.

 The Fiver Challenge is not only about creating a business but it is also about making a positive difference to young people, in schools and local communities.
 What better way to showcase this than with a competition?

-Throughout June/July 2016 there will be weekly competitions to keep young people excited, engaged and motivated.
+Throughout June 2017 there will be weekly competitions to keep young people excited, engaged and motivated.
 These are simple to enter and aim to showcase all the hard work that teams are doing.

 The weekly competitions are linked to different stages of the business set-up and only require an upload of image or video clip.